Apple Fries with Caramel Cream Dip

 What are apple fries made of?

 This simple treat of apple fries is a dessert or snack.
-Apple slices are lightly coated with cinnamon and sugar and then deep-fried.
-These are similar to french fries!
+Apple slices are lightly coated with a cinnamon-sugar mixture and then deep-fried.
+These look similar to French fries but taste much sweeter!

 Which type of apple should I use?

-You can use any kind of apple for this recipe but the best apples we prefer are tart and honey crisp, like granny smith or pink lady apples.
+You can use any kind of apple for this apple fries recipe but the best apples we prefer are tart and honeycrisp, fuji, granny smith or pink lady apples.
 Braeburn and galas work great for this recipe too.
 Never make it with a really sweet and soft apple like a red delicious, though.
 These types of softer apples cannot withstand the frying process.
 They will get mushy and the flavor is not as good.

 How do you cut apples into fries?